ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/smithtown.md

 {{% fig "portraits/michah-hawkins" "350" /%}}
 </div>

-Based on a review of the Queens Public Library collection's inventory, it appears it may contain the primary sources used in writing the following history:
+Based on a review of the Queens Public Library collection's inventory, it appears it may contain source information used in writing the following history:

 {{% fig "long-island/1894-07-27-Port-Jervis-Union-Port-Jervis-NY-p3" "800x300" "" "top" /%}}
 {{% fig "long-island/1894-07-28-Port-Jervis-Union-Port-Jervis-NY-p2" "800x300" "" "top" /%}}